 The cases involve two separate employees and two separate appeals, but both were involved in the same accident at the same company.
 The first case is Prock v.
 Bull Shoals Boat Landing and the second is Edmisten v.
 Bull Shoals Landing.

 Both workers were employed at a houseboat rental company.
-While there are some details that the employer refutes, this much we know: In November 2/?p=1007, two workers were seriously injured while they were holding the lid of a 55-gallon drum.
+While there are some details that the employer refutes, this much we know: In November 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/, two workers were seriously injured while they were holding the lid of a 55-gallon drum.
 As it was opened with an acetylene torch, the drum exploded.
 Both workers suffered severe injuries, and had to be transported to a nearby hospital.

 While they were there, they were drug-tested.
 Both tested positive for marijuana.
 As in Alabama, marijuana is illegal in Arkansas for all purposes.

 When the pair filed workers’ compensation claims, the state commission denied their claims on the basis that both men failed to fully refute the “statutory presumption” that the accident was “substantially occasioned” by drug use.
 In other words, the fact that illegal drugs were in his system created an automatic presumption that intoxication was the cause of the work accident, and the burden of proof to show that it wasn’t rested on the workers, who purportedly failed to meet this benchmark.
 The appellate court confirmed.